 This way you are not burdening the user with getting everything perfect.
 We know assistive technologies can add spaces, and we know some people won’t use capital letters, so we can do the hard work to make it simple.

 When analysing database schema, it is quite common to find character limits and rules which do not represent real world scenarios.
 Making assumptions about how long a persons name should be, or not allowing characters with accents or hyphens can quickly make things inaccessible.

 Many assistive technologies allow people to create their own dictionaries.
 These are words or phrases that are common to the user but not to the native language.
 Their name is one of the things they will most likely store.
-We should not be telling people they entered their name wrong, and we should not be creating barriers for assistive technology by forcing the user to format their name in a way which fits the rules we’ve made up.
+You should not be telling people they entered their name wrong, and you should not be creating barriers for assistive technology by forcing the user to format their name in a way which fits the rules you have made up.

 Whenever a validation error is detected, you must inform the user that there is an error, and you must make it clear how to fix the error.